Latest Blog Posts | On Time Edge

 Expand Production Scheduling Horizon

-Depending on the kind of manufacturing and the factory’s planning and scheduling needs, production schedulers find that they can do even more to apply their expertise.
+Depending on the kind of manufacturing and the factory’s production scheduling objectives, production planners find that they can do even more to apply their expertise.
 The next phase of the COE lifecycle is extending the schedule horizon with an accurate schedule.

 If the schedule horizon was previously one to two days, can they now schedule for up to a week into the future?
 What is the impact on operations and the business if they can accurately create the schedule for two, four, or more weeks into the future?